pdjr-signalk/signalk-sensor-log/README.md

 database which is consolidated over hour, day, week, month and year timescales.

-Stored data is rendered as one or more user defined _chart groups_ which depict selected sensor readings over the defined timescales.
+Stored data can be rendered as one or more user defined _chart groups_ which depict selected sensor readings over the defined timescales.
-The plugin includes a simple web application which can be used to display the generated charts.
+The plugin includes a simple web application which can be used to display any generated charts.

+Data storage and rendering services are implemented as stand-alone daemons which run as separate processes from the host Signal K Node Server and have minimal impact upon server operation even when many sensor channels are being logged.

 Some examples of the type of data logging that can be undertaken are illustrated below.